BSD Router Project - Customised for HUBS

 other routers or react to changes in the network

 topology.
-The netstat(1)
+The netstat(1) command is likewise

 useful, but where we have routes learned from other sources it